 Our internship is not a paid experience.

 We encourage students to look at a variety of programs.
-Different hospitals have different atmospheres, specialties, and program designs.
+Different hospitals have different atmospheres, specialties, cultures, and program designs.
 Experience in different programs will have a positive impact on your growth as a professional and your personal philosophy of child life.

 We do not accept internship applications from students who participated in our child life practicum program.
 Completing your child life practicum and internship experiences at different hospitals is enriching; it gives you a broader view of the field and helps you begin to formulate your personal philosophy of child life.